 Kirtipur is a historic town playing a vital role in Nepal's history.
 Besides, Kirtipur is highly inhabited by the Newari ethnic group of Nepal and the alleys of Kirtipur highly reflect their culture, beliefs, and lifestyle.
 Usually, people visit Kirtipur to escape the chaos of Kathmandu city and enjoy the view of the valley along with traditional Newari cuisine.

 The town is entirely built on a hill that creates a unique charm and attracts people.
-Being a small town, Kirtipur has delightful monuments as Bagh Bhairab, Uma Maheshwar, Chlancho Stupa, and Nagar Mandap Shri Kirti Bihar.
+Being a small town, Kirtipur has delightful monuments such as Bagh Bhairab, Uma Maheshwar, Chlancho Stupa, and Nagar Mandap Shri Kirti Bihar.
 It also has Tribhuvan University which creates laughter and jolliness in the streets by young students.

 Taudaha is a small lake in the outskirts of Kathmandu where Taudaha means “Ta” is a snake and “Daha” is a lake in the Newari language.